mcba1n/polar-codes/README.md

 ```

 ### Simulation & Plotting
-A script to simulate a defined polar code, save the data to a *JSON* file in directory "/data", and then display the result in a *matplotlib* figure.
+A script to simulate a defined polar code, save the data to directory "/data", and then display the result in a *matplotlib* figure.

 ```python
     # simulate polar code